SL1dee36/SL1dee36.github.io/src/blog/python_list_comprehensions.md

-Название: One-Line Magic: Writing Elegant Python with List Comprehensions
+Title: One-Line Magic: Writing Elegant Python with List Comprehensions
-Дата: September 25, 2025
+Data: September 25, 2025
-Теги: python, list comprehension, best practice, pythonic, tutorial
+Tags: python, list comprehension, best practice, pythonic, tutorial
-Категории: Python, For Beginners, Tutorial
+Categories: Python, For Beginners, Tutorial

 Let's admit it: we've all written this kind of code.
 You need to create a new list based on an existing one, and you instinctively type: